E-Cole-I/Python-Walkthrough/README.md

 This repository was used for an instruction session for beginner to intermediate Python programmers to demonstrate some of the syntactic sugar of Python.

+Launch Binder if you're interested in exploring some of the traits of Python.